JLBegin/TPOBLabs/labJackStream/README.md

 $ git clone https://github.com/JLBegin/TPOBLabs.git
 ```

+And make sure your IDE has a PATH to the folder containing this project.

 ### Running main from IDE

 To run the main app, open the labJackStream project in your IDE and run the *main.py* file.

 You can now choose to start an acquisition and visualize the data live.
-Pressing on the 'STOP' button will save a .txt file with the following architecture:
+Pressing on the 'STOP' button will save a .txt file inside `/data` with the following architecture:

 | Time | Laser power | Reflexion power | Transmission Power |
 | ---- | ----------- | --------------- | ------------------ |
 | ...  | ...         | ...             | ...                |

-It also will print a table in your *run* window with different statistics from the acquisition you just done.
-You are recommended to rename the .txt data file after each acquisition with a significant name.
+It will also print a table in your *run* window with different statistics from the acquisition you just done.
+It is recommended to rename the .txt data file after each acquisition with a significant name.